meorro/studydrive-download/README.md

 # studydrive-download
 A script to download PDFs from [Studydrive](https://studydrive.net/)

+**Update: The exploit has been patched by Studydrive and is no longer functional.**

 ## Prerequisites
 1. Install Python >= 3.7
 2. Open the terminal/command line and run `pip3 install requests`